 TAXES OWED + ASFF + MCF = TOTAL TAXES TO BE PAID

-Municipal Tax Rate The tax rate for 2016 increased slightly from 2015.
+Municipal Tax Rate The tax rate for 2017 remained relatively unchanged from 2016.

 Disagree with your property assessment?